kislerdm/diagramastext/README.md

 # Diagram As Text

 The tool to generate diagram based on textual description.
+Although it takes quite some effort to make a diagram, LLM is here for the rescue! 🤖🦾

 🚀🚀🚀 _Mission_: to enable anyone to explain complex system, or process in a simple way.